 Even in the same country, the search results look different in different cities.
 In the Boston search, there are a lot more ads, for example.

-You can do a lot of research for your search engine optimization this way, playing around with keywords and cities.
+You can do a lot of research for your search engine positioning and search engine optimization this way, playing around with keywords and cities.

 The search results on Google for any search query is based on not just the location, but your private browsing and search history as well.